TBradfordSprague/RepData_PeerAssessment1/PA1_template.md

 theDifference <- meanOfSteps.withImputed - meanOfSteps.noImputed
 ```

-The mean number of steps per day, ignoring missing values is 10766.19.
+The **mean number of steps per day**, ignoring missing values is 10766.19.
 If we include the imputed values we obtain an overall mean of
 10766.19, and a computed difference of
 0.000000.